cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 #### [Comparative Analysis of Multiple ML Models and Real-Time Translation (2023)](https://ieeexplore.ieee.org/document/10346894)

 Not my favorite.
-Their terminology is not always sensitive and kind.
-Also the writing quality is not amazing.
-And in the end the thing they actually do is pretty basic, not actually a survey paper but a few entry-level experiments on “alphabets”.
+I'm a bit unsure about the terminology choices, and I struggle to understand the writing style.
+And in the end the thing they actually do is not actually a survey paper but a few entry-level experiments on “alphabets”.

 #### [Indian Sign Language Recognition Using Classical And Machine Learning Techniques A Review (2023)](https://ieeexplore.ieee.org/document/10136059)

 Goes over various approaches to Indian Sign Language.
 We care about the vision-based ones.
 But then they're explaining what...
 Anaconda is...?
 And Precision/Recall are?
 This is very basic stuff.
 And they describe a system of their own but it seems to be just standard off-the-shelf items?
-I'm not sure this is worth including.

 #### [Quantitative Survey of the State of the Art in Sign Language Recognition (2020)](https://arxiv.org/abs/2008.09918)